Rest of England and Wales - three representatives

 I have been a police officer for the last 23 years and specialised in mental health, helping the force to provide guided responses to frequent callers.
 I am the suicide prevention lead for Hampshire Constabulary, a dementia champion and mental health first aid trainer.
 Prior to joining the police I worked as a chartered surveyor for Wimpey.

-Declaration of interest: none
+Declaration of interests: none

 I am delighted to have been elected as governor, as I am passionate about the NHS, including our local hospitals.
 Southampton General Hospital will always be a special place to me, as I have had multiple admissions within specialist services.
 The care I received was exceptional despite being under constraints and pressures.
 I believe the role of a governor will help me get a better understanding of how we need to work with change and support staff to make the patient experience even better!